Rhinestone (soundtrack): Background

-Parton stated in her 1994 autobiography, My Life and Other Unfinished Business, that she regards the soundtrack album as some of the best work she's done, though the film was largely regarded as a critical and commercial flop.
+Dolly Parton stated in her 1994 autobiography, My Life and Other Unfinished Business, that she regards the soundtrack album as some of the best work she's done, though the film Rhinestone was largely regarded as a critical and commercial flop.
 She also cites "What a Heartache" as a personal favorite of all the songs she has written.
 She has since re-recorded twice.
 The first time was on the 1991 album Eagle When She Flies and again on the 2002 album Halos & Horns.

 Release and promotion

 The album was released June 18, 1984, on CD, cassette, 8-track, and LP.

 Singles

 "Tennessee Homesick Blues" was released as the album's first single in May 1984.
 It peaked at number one on both the Billboard Hot Country Songs chart and the Canadian RPM Country Singles chart.

 "God Won't Get You", was released in August 1984 and peaked at number 10 on the Billboard Hot Country Songs chart and number eight on the Canadian RPM Country Singles chart.

 "Goin' Back to Heaven" was released in October 1984 as the fourth single and it did not chart.

 "What a Heartache" was released as a single in the Netherlands in 1984 and did not chart.